centau/ecr/docs/tut/entity-type.md

 Entities are represented by a special component type, `ecr.entity`.

-This can be used in the same way as custom components types, except instead of representing components, represents entities themselves.
+This can be used in the same way as other components types, except instead of representing components, represents entities.

 This type cannot be used to modify the registry, methods like `add()`, `set()`, `remove()` do not work with this type.